struggledgamerz/VidXpress/replit.md

 ## Deployment

+**No deployment needed!** The bot works perfectly on Replit's free plan using polling mode.

+If you still want to deploy (optional):
-The project is configured for Replit autoscale deployment:
+- The project is configured for Replit autoscale deployment
 - **Type**: autoscale (stateless, scales to zero when inactive)
 - **Command**: `python main.py`
 - **Port**: 5000 (automatically exposed)

-To deploy:
-1. Ensure TELEGRAM_BOT_TOKEN is set in production secrets
-2. Click the "Deploy" button in Replit
-3. The bot will be available at your deployment URL
+Benefits of deployment:
+- Persistent uptime even when not viewing Replit
+- Custom domain support
+- Better for production use

+For most users, running directly in Replit is sufficient!

 ## Privacy & Data Handling